Muay Thai gloves: 6 tips on how to buy a great boxing gloves

 Muay Thai gloves should have a dense padding around the edge of the glove to protect your hand when blocking and checking kicks.
 This is very important since kicks in Muay Thai are very powerful and do a lot of damage.

 Thai boxing gloves should fit well and have easy to use fastening straps.
 Gloves must fit tight without restricting blood flow and also offer an extra space for hand wraps.
 If you don't always use hand wraps a stiff wrist support is necessary.

 What else you should know before buying a pair of Thai Boxing Gloves:

-First of all, you should know that you need to buy at least two pairs instead of just one: one for a bag and pad workout and another one just for sparring.
+First of all, you should know that you need to buy at least two pairs of boxing gloves: one for a heavy bag and Thai pads and another one just for sparring.

 The reason for that is simple: punching bags damage your gloves and makes them harder.

 This, in turn, reduces the protection level for your hands and definitely makes them less comfortable for your sparring partner's face.